Namek/graphql2elm/README.md

 ## Build

-Build web generator by calling `gradle assemblyWeb`.
+Build web generator by calling `gradle assembleWeb`.
 You'll find it in `build/web`.